 Winner: Studs

-Both chains and studs will wear fast if you use them on hard surfaces like concrete or asphalt.
+Both chains and studs will wear fast if used on hard surfaces like concrete or asphalt.
 Riding at higher speeds makes it even worse.

-Ideally, it would be best if you did not have to ride on hard surfaces at all when you have chains on.
+Ideally, it would be best not to have to ride on hard surfaces when you have chains on.
 Just one season with regular rides on asphalt may be enough to wear them down completely.

-However, if you only ride in the snow, a good set of quality chains may last you a lifetime if you repair broken links and don’t misuse them too badly.
+However, if you only ride in the snow, a good set of quality chains may last you a lifetime if you repair broken links and don’t misuse them too severely.

 Some use ordinary hex metal plate screws as studs.
 This is cheap and will work fine if you ride only on ice.
 But any riding on asphalt or concrete will soon wear the studs down so that they lose almost all grip.

-This is why purpose-made studs have carbide tips that will last a lot longer before they wear down.
-They are a bit more expensive than ordinary screws but will last a lot longer.
+This is why purpose-made studs have carbide tips that will last longer before they wear down.
+They are more expensive than ordinary screws but will last significantly longer.

-The purpose-made studs also have much more aggressive threads, so they will not come loose as quickly as the screws.
-Regardless of what style you choose, expect that a stud comes loose now and then.
-Luckily it is fast and cheap to add more studs when you need to.
+Also, the purpose-made studs have much more aggressive threads, so they do not come loose as quickly as the screws.
+Regardless of your choice, expect that a stud comes loose now and then.
+Luckily it is fast and cheap to add more studs when needed.

 Winner(s):